slipstream/SlipStream/README.md

 $ mvn install
 ```

-Note: if you get errors building the documentation, check that you have a working
+**Note**: if you get errors building the documentation, check that you have a working
 installation of `pdflatex`.
-If not, you can skip this by commenting out the SlipStreamDocumentation
+If not, you can skip this by commenting out the
-module in the pom.xml
+SlipStreamDocumentation module in the `pom.xml` file.

 # Setup the database